 If a building is proposed in those areas of the north rail corridor AOI1 or former production area AOI2 or other areas that have fill with potential VOC impacts, a sub-slab depressurization (SSD) system may be required below the lowest level slab.
 The SSD would provide a means for any potential soil vapor migration to exhaust above the building roof line rather than potentially into the structure.
-The need for SSD will be based on soil vapor testing within the footprint of the proposed buildings and may be eliminated if the construction includes removal of fill to the clay surface within the footprint of the building and removal of any potential source of VOCs.
+The design of the SSD will be based on the soil vapor intrusion evaluation within the footprint and vicinity of the proposed buildings.